 - Sightseeing and tourism visits.

 - Visits by government officials.

-The Airport Transit Visa is a Category A visa, however, all other visas granted for other reasons are classified as Category C visas.
+The Airport Transit Visa falls under Category A visa, while all other visas granted for different reasons fall under Category C visas

 Non-Schengen EU countries

 Although 26 European nations, including France, Germany, Italy, and the Netherlands, are members of the Schengen Area, not all nations within Europe have border controls with Schengen nations.
-To travel to those countries, you must apply for a national travel visa.
+You must apply for a national travel visa to travel to those countries.

 What additional non-Schengen nations exist?

 There are 26 countries in the EU.
 Comprising the majority of countries on the European continent.
 These are part of the Schengen Zone.
 Not every European state is included.
 Countries we associate with Europe that are not in the Schengen Zone include:

 Albania, Armenia, Azerbaijan, Belarus, Bosnia & Herzegovina, Macedonia, Moldova, Montenegro, Serbia, & Ukraine.